My Old Lady (film): Plot

+Chloé is having an affair with a married man, which Mathias discovers and even tries to use to blackmail her into waiving his monthly payments.
+Reflecting upon how her mother's affair affected her and Mathias, Chloé breaks off her own.
+She tells Mathias she was 10 when she became aware of what was going on, but could do nothing about it.
+Mathias replies that at that same age, he had to act to prevent his mother from committing suicide.
+She tries to console him, but he pushes her away.

+Mathilde seeks to assuage her guilt by claiming that Mathias's mother must have known and even approved of her affair with his father.
+When he informs Mathilde that his mother attempted suicide several times before finally succeeding when he was 19, she collapses from shock, having been told his mother died from an illness.

+Mathias and Chloé share a kiss and spend the night together.
+The next morning, Mathias overhears a confrontation between Chloé and Mathilde in which Chloé asks if she and Mathias have the same father; Mathilde responds that she does not know.
+Mathias goes for blood tests, and Chloé's doctor confirms that they are not related.

+Rather than signing Roy's contract, Mathias decides to stay with Chloé.
+Mathilde returns his father's watch to him, telling him it was she who gave it to his father in the first place.
+She points out that he and Chloé will not have to worry about money, as they will soon be able to sell the apartment under a viager; although they will not get full value for it, they will always have a roof over their heads.

 Development

 The film My Old Lady is an adaptation of Horovitz's play of the same name, which premiered in 1996 at the Gloucester Stage Co., founded by Horovitz in East Gloucester, Massachusetts.

 Horovitz, principally a playwright and theatre director, had previously directed only one film, 3 Weeks After Paradise, a 51-minute testimonial from 2002 about his family's experiences following the September 11, 2001, terrorist attacks on New York's World Trade Center.

 Production

 My Old Lady is a British–French–American film production venture between BBC Films, Cohen Media Group, and Deux Chevaux Films.
 The film is produced by Rachael Horovitz (Moneyball), Gary Foster (Sleepless in Seattle), Nitsa Benchetrit and David Barrot.
 Film production began filming on location in Paris and its surrounding suburbs on 26 September 2013.